Chapter reworked a little!

-This story is dedicated to the GateWorld S/J Shipper, the Intelites and the GW Ship Ship Hooray Special Ops team!
+This story is dedicated to the GateWorld S/J Shippers, and the Intelites of the (sadly now defunct) Stargate Intel Forum!

 Chapter One - Christmas Eve

 Now she was beginning to regret it.
-Her hire was having difficulty in the thick Minnesotan snow, and she had no idea how far she had to go.
-Good thing it was still early in the day, she noted, looking up to the top of the trees and to the bright snowy sky.
+Her car was having difficulty in the thick Minnesotan snow, and she had no idea how far she had to go.
+Good thing it was still early in the day, looking up to the tops of the trees and to the bright but snowy sky.

 Why couldn't Jack have bought a cabin at the bottom of the mountain?
 Why on earth did he buy one quarter of the way up!